Learning Outcomes

 Reconciling Client Accounts

 Firms must obtain bank statements for all client accounts at least every five weeks.
-These statements must be reconciled with the firm’s internal accounting records at the same frequency.
+These statements must be reconciled with the firm’s internal accounting records (client ledgers and cash book) at the same frequency.
+The reconciliation process requires comparing the bank balances to internal totals, listing timing differences (such as unpresented cheques and uncleared receipts), and investigating any discrepancies that are not explained by timing variances.

 Key Term: reconciliation